oliverklee/ext-realty/Documentation/Tutorial/ImportOpenimmoRecordsFromZipFiles/Index.rst

   only used if “Only import for registered FE users” is checked.

 - PID for realty objects and images:Set the PID of the system folder where new realty records and related images should be stored.
-If you need the realty records to be sorted into different folders, you can use the option  *PIDs for realty records by filename* .

 - PID for auxiliary records:Specify a system folder where to store auxiliary records (e.g. house types, heating types, pets) or leave